Melissa Macaya – President

 Chair, Membership Meetings Committee

 Azhar AlFadl Miranda is a multimedia journalist whose reporting interests range from international politics and economics to domestic social issues.
-She has been working as a freelancer for Al Jazeera English (International) for nearly two years.
+She worked as a freelancer for Al Jazeera English (International) for nearly two years.
+She currently is a Communications Coordinator with The Washington Post.

 Born in Washington D.C. , Azhar has also lived in Saudi Arabia and the United Arab Emirates.
 She is of Saudi Arabian and Puerto Rican heritage and speaks both Arabic and Spanish.
 She graduated from the George Washington University with a degree in international affairs and received a master’s degree from the Columbia University Graduate School of Journalism.